 Many of the materials in the TLC resource collection were funded through grants awarded to the Rider Science Education and Literacy Center (SELECT) by Johnson & Johnson and the New Jersey Commission on Higher Education.

 To request/suggest new acquisitions, please e-mail email@example.com.

 Rider University has the technology to connect your class/group to any facility, worldwide, that has videoconferencing capabilities.
 We can connect over dedicated ISDN lines or over the Internet.
 The videoconference can be taped for future use and archived for streaming over the Web to your students at Rider.
 Faculty should contact the registrar or scheduling office to reserve an appropriately configured room.
 Non-faculty should contact the scheduling office.
-Also, faculty and staff who control any course or organization sites within the Blackboard Learning Management System have the ability to conduct webinars using the Wimba Classroom software.
-These can be restricted to Rider EasyPass users or open to the general public.
+Also, faculty and staff who control any course or organization sites within the Canvas Learning Management System have the ability to conduct webinars using the Big Blue Button web conferencing tool.
+These conferences will be restricted to Rider EasyPass users who are members of a Canvas class site or organization.

 Contact us at 609-896-5333 or firstname.lastname@example.org to reserve/borrow equipment.
 A list of available equipment follows.